-The lack of car parking, limited cycle parking and limited platform length and widths do not support additional passenger capacity.
+There is no car park attached to Ifield train station.
+Residents already have complained about not being able to get parked outside or onto their driveways.
+There is also the issue of the school adjacent to the train station which already causes huge traffic jams during school mornings and afternoons.
+There is limited cycle parking and the platform length and widths do not support additional passenger capacity.
 Additionally, the Network Rail timetable is already operating at maximum capacity for train services on this section.
 Passengers will need to travel to Crawley or Three Bridges adding to the congestion on the local road system.